+1. Two required core courses: Principles of Learning, Introduction to Measurement and Research.

+2. Two courses from the following: Curriculum Program at the Elementary or Secondary School, School Organization and Administration, Philosophies of Education, Contemporary Issues in Education, School Law for Teachers and Administrators.

-- 1. Four required core courses: Principles of Education, Contemporary Issues, Principles of Learning, Introduction to Measurement and Research. - 2.
-One course from one of the following areas: Elementary Curriculum, Secondary Curriculum, School Organization and Administration - 3.
-21 hours of an area of specialization; or 18 semester hours in the area plus a 3-credit thesis; or 15 semester hours in the area plus a 6-credit thesis.
+3. 18 hours of an area of specialization; or 15 semester hours in the area plus a 3-credit theses; or 12 semester hours in the area plus a 6-credit thesis.